karenpayneoregon/WpfListBoxStyle/readme.md

-# WPF/C# ListBox style and binding
+# WPF ListBox style and binding
 Provides examples for displaying columnized information in a ListBox in C# and Visual Basic.

 ### About